winglang/wing/docs/docs/08-guides/03-cold-start.md

 keywords: [Lambda, API Gateway, Cold Start, Provisioned Concurrency]
 ---

-This post demonstrates how you can leverage the Wing platform to aggregate Lambda functions, thus optimizing both costs and deployment time by using a single Lambda for multiple endpoints.
+This post demonstrates how you can leverage a Wing platform to aggregate Lambda functions, thus optimizing both costs and deployment time by using a single Lambda for multiple endpoints.

 We address the issue of high costs associated with provisioned concurrency as a solution to the cold start problem.